Can You Sell Some Assets if You Have Too Much to Qualify for SSI?

 Paying Back Conditional Benefits

-If you sell your property at its current market value, you don't necessarily need to pay back the entire amount of conditional benefits paid to you.
-You don't need to pay the whole amount back if the amount by which your resources now exceed the SSI limit is less than the amount of conditional benefits paid to you.
-Specifically, the SSA's rule if that you have to pay the lesser of the following:
+But you don't need to pay the whole amount back if the remaining proceeds are less than the amount of conditional benefits you received.
+Specifically, the SSA's rule is that you have to pay whichever of the following is less:

 • the amount of the conditional benefits you actually received, or

-• the amount by which your new countable resources exceed the SSA's asset limits in effect at the start of the payment period.
+• the amount by which your new countable resources exceed the SSI asset limit (in effect at the start of the payment period).

 How to Apply for Conditional Benefits

-In order to take advantage of this program you will have to file an "agreement to sell" application with the SSA.
-Additionally, the SSA will have to accept the agreement.
-This application is called Form SSA-8060-U3 and is available for download online or at your local SSA field office.
+To take advantage of the conditional SSI benefits program, you have to file an "agreement to sell" application with Social Security.
+The SSA must accept the agreement before you can get benefits.
+The application is called Form SSA-8060-U3 and is available at your local Social Security field office.

 If You Own Your Property Jointly